• Skip to primary navigation

 • Yummly

-Orange cake recipe that is spiced up with saffron and turmeric.
+Orange bundt cake recipe perfumed with saffron and turmeric for an amazing color.
 Super quick to whip up, this moist cake is a lovely dessert for all occasions!

 This orange bundt cake is just the right flavor, nothing is overpowering here.
 A sunny cake with bright orange flavor to feed your soul as well as your body.